artnerdnet/memorycard/README.md

 ## Challenge
 Match all the cards without losing all the stars!
 Try to make a better time than before.

-## How to Play
-Load this link in your browser https://artnerdnet.github.io/memorycard

 ## Instructions
 Start the game by clicking on a card.
 Try to find the pair!